yrong/koa-neo4j/README.md

 These parameters are matched with url parameters `/articles?skip=10&limit=10` or route parameters `/articles/:skip/:limit`.

-In addition, any data accompanied by the request will also be passed to the Cypher query, retaining it's name:
+In addition, any data accompanied by the request will also be passed to the Cypher query, with the same variable names:
 ```bash
 curl --data "title=The%20Capital%20T%20Truth&author=David%20Foster%20Wallace" localhost:3000/article
 ```
+becomes {title} and {author} passed to `./cypher/create_article.cyp`

 ### Lifecycle hooks
 TODO: docs